ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Rundown.md

 Some guns don't use magazines, and either have internal mags/tubes or are breach-loaded.
 These will be loaded with ammo directly instead of by use of a magazine.

 ### Guns
 Guns includes everything from revolvers to rocket launchers, and can be fired by pressing <kbd>Mouse 1</kbd> and can be aimed with by pressing <kbd>Mouse 2</kbd>.

+Reloading a gun is as simple as pressing <kbd>R</kbd> while holding it, which will take ammo/mags from either your offhand, the closest slot to your gun in the hotbar, or from top-left to the bottom-right of your inventory.
+Alternatively, you can treat the gun like a bundle when loading and taking out ammo/mags.

+When pressing <kbd>T</kbd> while holding a gun, it will open the in-world menu for the gun, allowing you to better customize your gun and extract ammo/mags via the menu instead of previously mentioned methods.